ISCDtoolbox/Commons/README.md

 apple clang should not be currently less than 3.8 in order to properly support [OpenMP](https://www.openmp.org/) (if you want to do so, this is only optional here).
-We recall that contrarily to the `gcc` compiler, `clang` was not originally supporting OpenMP but has been integrated to the llvm project for sufficiently recent version of their c-compiler (a.k.a. clang).
+We recall that contrarily to the `gcc` compiler, `clang` was not originally supporting OpenMP but has been integrated to the [LLVM](https://llvm.org/) project for sufficiently recent version of their c-compiler (a.k.a. clang).
 If you really want to use OpenMP with the Commons library compiled with an old version of `clang`, you may have to do it manually (using `omp-clang` for example) but for really old versions of `clang`, it will simply not be possible.
 Similarly, we recommand to use the most recent available version of `cmake` (>=3.12) if one wants the OpenMP library to be properly targetted at the compilation of the Commons library on Mac OS systems.

 If you are not familiar with Mac OS, we refer to the previous section for hints about how to search, install or upgrade a package with